jpillora/ssh-tron/README.md

 ### Known Client Issues

 * Appears best with a dark terminal background
-* The refresh rate is quite high, so you'll need relatively low latency connection to the server to play properly (approximately less than 25ms).
+* The refresh rate is quite high, so you'll need a low latency connection to the server to play effectively (approximately less than 25ms).
 * Only works on operating systems with [braille unicode characters (e.g. "⠶" and "⠛")](http://en.wikipedia.org/wiki/Braille_Patterns#Chart) installed.
 Operating systems lacking this character set will cause the walls to render as the missing glyph (square or diamond).

 ### Todo

-* Fix race conditions
+* Support multi-core (Fix race conditions)
 * Optimise game calculations
 * Optimise network
 * `SPACE` to invert colours
+* Add "kills" option (end the game once someone reaches `kills`)
 * Add "all players reset on any death" option.
+* Extract code to produce a generic 2D multi-player game engine
+	* Bomber man
+	* Dungeon explorer

 #### MIT License